 The other fun thing to do is to try and spot your favorite stars on the street (not literally) - their names are embedded all along the 1.3-mile Walk Of Fame.

-We have barely scratched the surface with the above list of some of the best things to do in Los Angeles.
-I am positive that you'll be left wanting to explore it more though after your trip!
+We have barely scratched the surface with the above list of some of the best things to do in Los Angeles, California.
+Either way, I am positive that you'll be left wanting to explore it more after your trip!

-The good news is - "It's always sunny in Los Angeles" - so visit again soon!
+The good news is "It's always sunny in Los Angeles," so do visit again soon!

 Get excited about travel by subscribing for the latest articles and announcements.